cyclejs-community/component-combinators/README.md

 # Motivation
-Around 18 months ago, while working on what is the largest cyclejs codebase I know of (~20K lines of code), I realized how hard it was to actually make sense **quickly** of a large cycle-js application.
-Focusing on the issues derived largely from cyclejs usage :
+Around 18 months ago, while working on what is the largest cyclejs codebase I know of (~20K lines of javascript), I realized how hard it was to actually make sense and maintain a large cycle-js application.
+Focusing on those issues derived from cyclejs usage :

 - a large portion of the code was stream handling originating from the use of components and the necessity to wire them together.
 The domain logic, and as a result, the application logic was lost into a sea of streams' sometimes-cryptic operations.
-- extra confusion due to parametrizing components with streams which were not streams, but constants lifted into streams, adding to the noise
+- extra confusion about inputs (sources), their meanings and usage, due to inputs addressing two separate concerns : component parameterization and interfacing with external systems.
+A bunch of constants were lifted into streams in miscelleanous places to serve as parameters for generic components, and that led to more stream arithmetic, noise, and in some occurences bugs
-- **modifying, fixing and extending that code proved to be a gamble**, with any debugging sessions counted in hours (to be fair, the complete absence of documentation (and tests) explained a lot of that)
+- **modifying, fixing and extending that code proved to be a gamble**, with any debugging sessions counted in hours.
+To be fair, the complete absence of documentation (and tests) explained a lot of that).
+The absence of unit tests itself could be explained itself by, well, the **pain** that it is to write them with streams in the middle, which led to resorting to sometimes brittle, often slow, selenium-based end-to-end tests.
-- hard to figure out quickly, **with certainty** the workflow that the application was implementing (you know, multi-step processes where any step may fail and need to backtrack), let alone add new logical branches (error recovery...)
+- hard to figure out quickly, **with certainty** the exact workflow that the application was implementing (you know, multi-step processes where any step may fail and you need to backtrack), let alone add new logical branches (error recovery...)

 And yet, while that application was large, it cannot really be said to be a particularly complex application.
 Rather it was the standard CRUD application which is 90% of business applications today.
-No fancy animations (no animations at all in fact if I remember well), adaptive ui as the only ux trick, otherwise mostly fields and forms, a remote database, and miscellaneous domain-driven workflows.
+No fancy animations, adaptive ui as the only ux trick, otherwise mostly fields and forms, a remote database, and miscellaneous domain-driven workflows.

-This was the motivation behind my dedicating my (quite) limited free time to investigate remedies to what appeared to be an uncalled-for complexity.
+This was the motivation behind my dedicating my (quite) limited free time to investigate remedies.
 I singled out those four areas : componentization, visual debugging, testing, concurrency control.
 I am happy that finally the first step is in a sufficient state of progress that it can be shared.